SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Experienced crews treat flex as something to plan for and be aware of, not something to fear.
 They think about where the crane hook will actually sit once under a heavy load.

 This is also why operators should boom down while setting a load to account for the recoil when the weight is released.
 Many operators slightly boom up before taking the load to compensate for settling under weight.
-This technique helps account for recoil when the load is released.
+This technique helps account for recoil when it's released.

 Being safe and following federal regulations takes a little more time, but that time is cheaper than a damaged structure, a downed line or a crew injury.
-Keeping lifting operations safe should be priority number one and occurs when a crane is operated with care and awareness.
+Keeping lifting operations safe should be priority number one.
+This happens when a crane is operated with care and awareness.

 What Are the Federal Crane Standards?